konard/broadcast/README.md

 - Check if owner ID is correct (negative for groups, positive for users)
 - Ensure you have admin rights for group posting

+**"X.com API error" message:**
+- Verify your API credentials are correct and active
+- Check if your app has "Read and Write" permissions
+- Ensure access tokens have the required permissions
+- For Bearer token: Remember it's read-only and cannot post tweets
+- Check if your developer account is in good standing

 **"Failed to send" messages:**
 - Check internet connectivity
 - Verify API endpoints are accessible